LUC-AI4FM/webpage/src/posts/tla-for-all-running-model-checking-in-a-python-notebook.rst

 Citation
 --------

-George K. Thiruvathukal, *TLA for All: Model Checking in a Python Notebook*, 2024–2025 project notes and public tutorial materials.
+Konstantin Läufer and George K. Thiruvathukal, *TLA for All: Model Checking in a Python Notebook*, http://dx.doi.org/10.6084/m9.figshare.28376276.v1